sheilasaia/paper-yadkin-swat-sovi/README.md

 R (open-source, version 3.4.3, [https://www.r-project.org/](https://www.r-project.org/)) is needed to run .R files, Python (open-source, version 2.7, [https://www.python.org/](https://www.python.org/)) is needed to run .R files, and an ESRI ArcGIS (license required, version 10.4.1, [http://desktop.arcgis.com/en/](http://desktop.arcgis.com/en/)) license is required to run Python scripts that use the arcpy library.
 Land use data (.tif) and shape files (.shp) can be opened using ESRI ArcGIS or QGIS (open-source, version 2.18 [https://qgis.org/en/site/](https://qgis.org/en/site/).
 R, Python, or an all purpose text editor can be used to run .csv and .txt files.

 **Standards and calibration information, if appropriate:**<br>
-Information on calibrations are included in the 'Raw Data' section of this README file.
+See [Suttles et al. (2018)](https://www.fs.usda.gov/treesearch/pubs/56780) for destails on SWAT model calibration.

 **Environmental/experimental conditions:**<br>
-See the associated *Science of the Total Environment* journal article for a full description of observed and modeled data used in this study.
+See the associated *Ecosystems* journal article and [Suttles et al. (2018)](https://www.fs.usda.gov/treesearch/pubs/56780) for a full description of observed and modeled data used in this study.

 **Describe any quality-assurance procedures performed on the data:**<br>
 SWAT simulations were calibrated and validated.
-This is described in further detail in Suttles et al. (2018).
-When possible, data analysis was automated in MatLab and R to ensure consistency.
+This is described in further detail in [Suttles et al. (2018)](https://www.fs.usda.gov/treesearch/pubs/56780).
+When possible, data analysis was automated in R and Python to ensure consistency.

 **People involved with sample collection, processing, analysis and/or submission:**<br>
-See the associated *Science of the Total Environment* journal article for a full description of author contributions and acknowledgments.
+See the associated *Ecosystems* journal article for a full description of author contributions and acknowledgments.

 ## Data-Specific Information For Tabular Data ##